 2 cups of cubed potatoes, cut into 1 inch rounds.

-- Purée together all masala ingredients until smooth.
+- Purée together all masala ingredients in blender until smooth.

 - In a large stockpot, heat up the coconut oil and pop the coriander, ajwain and black mustard seeds.
 Immediately add the black pepper, cloves, and cracked cardamom seeds.